dorianHe/Princeton_Algorithms/part_one/elementary_sort/practice_quiz.md

 Permutation.
 Given two integer arrays of size `n`, design a subquadratic algorithm to determine whether one is a permutation of the other.
 That is, do they contain exactly the same entries but, possibly, in a different order.

+Answer:

+I actually can't find questions to ask or details that need clarification from the interviwer.
+Both array contain integers.
+Whether there exist duplicated numbers seem not influence the result.
+So I will directly start illustrate my solution.
+A solution with time complexity of `O(n)` and space complexity of `O(n)` is to use hashmap.
+Put both array elements into two counters then check whether the hashmaps are the same.
+Another solution with time complexity of `O(nlogn)` and constant space complexity is to use sort.
+Sort both arrays then check elements one by one.
+Once we find different values returns `False` otherwise return `True`.

 ## Question 3